Welcome Jack Sheppard (Tagalaka Clan) and Bigoa Chuol to the Creatives of Colour team! You can read more about Jack and Bigoa, here.

-You can watch Creatives of Colour co-facilitator, Rani Pramesti, speak to this research as part of the Australia Council for the Arts' Creative Connections series, here.
+You can watch Creatives of Colour's strategic advisor, Rani Pramesti, speak to this research as part of the Australia Council for the Arts' Creative Connections series, here.

-We hold regular events for creative First nations mob, Black-identifying folx and people of colour to explore new skills, connections and ideas.
+We hold regular events for creative First nations mobs, Black-identifying folx and people of colour to explore new skills, connections and ideas.

 About Creatives of Colour